andrewheberle/serverless-ssh-ca/README.md

 ## Architecture

-The solutions comprises of the CA running as a Worker, a Go based client and an external OIDC IdP.
+The solutions comprises of the CA running as a Worker, a Go based client and an external OIDC IdP (this not provided as part of this solution).

-The IdP may be any OIDC compatible service that returns a JWT with at least an `email` claim in the OIDC identity token, however at this time only Cloudflare Access has been tested.
+The IdP may be any OIDC compatible service that returns a JWT with at least an `email` claim in the OIDC access token, however at this time only Cloudflare Access has been tested.

 The flow to obtain a certificate is as follows: